top of page

 1. This pose while shifting the weight and holding on one leg makes it strong and toned.

-2. It brings emotional stability and improves the concentration level.
+2. It brings emotional stability and improves concentration levels.

 4. This pose strengthens the glute muscles.